chrisclark/blog/content/barrelling-through.md

 figure it out?
 That you weren't cut out for this?
 Been there.
 Been there again.
 You'll figure it out, I promise.
 Just barrel through and keep going.

+#### The Second Thing I Tell New Engineers

+The second thing I tell new engineers (specifically, engineers just out of college) is:

+Things are going to happen on a very different time scale.

+In college, a tough professor might give you a huge assignment that might take you 20 hours.
+What a jerk!
+In the full-time-work world, that's a project that's done by Thursday.